hgedia/blog.nil.foundation-hg/_drafts/2022-08-09-pluggable-scaling.md

 Average waiting time for a transaction to be cleared from mempool has more spikes under loads where transactions can be waiting to be confirmed from few seconds (high gas price) to 20 minutes.
-Multi cluster configuration clears the mempools much quicker and there is no wait lag experienced by the user.
+Multi cluster configuration clears the mem-pools much quicker and there is no wait lag experienced by the user.

 ## Transactions stuck in mempool